react-native-community/discussions-and-proposals/proposals/0000-reduce-fragmentation.md

 - [ ] [`change`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event).
 Fired when the value of an `<input>`, `<select>`, or `<textarea>` element has been changed and committed by the user.
 Unlike the input event, the change event is not necessarily fired for each alteration to an element's value.
 Also available via the `on-change` property.
 - [ ] [`input`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event).
 Fired when the value of an `<input>`, `<select>`, or `<textarea>` element has been changed.
 Also available via the `on-input` property.

+## HTMLDialogElement

+The HTMLDialogElement interface represents an HTML `<dialog>` element, providing the properties and methods used to manipulate image elements.

+### Properties

+Inherits properties from its parent, HTMLElement.

+- [ ] [`HTMLDialogElement.open`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/open).
+A boolean value representing the state of the open HTML attribute. true means it is set, and therefore the dialog is shown. false means it not set, and therefore the dialog is not shown.
+- [ ] [`HTMLDialogElement.returnValue`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/returnValue).
+A string representing the returnValue of the dialog.

+### Methods

+Inherits properties from its parent, HTMLElement.

+- [ ] [`HTMLDialogElement.close()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/close).
+Closes the dialog.
+An optional string may be passed as an argument, updating the returnValue of the dialog.
+- [ ] [`HTMLDialogElement.show()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/show).Displays the dialog modelessly, i.e. still allowing interaction with content outside of the dialog.
+- [ ] [`HTMLDialogElement.showModal()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/showModal).
+Displays the dialog as a modal, over the top of any other dialogs that might be present.
+Everything outside the dialog are inert with interactions outside the dialog being blocked.

+### Events

+- [ ] `cancel`.
+Also available via the `on-cancel` prop.
+- [ ] `close`.
+Also available via the `on-close` prop.

 ## HTMLImageElement

 The HTMLImageElement interface represents an HTML `<img>` element, providing the properties and methods used to manipulate image elements.